AllenCellModeling/datastep/README.md

 [![Documentation](https://github.com/AllenCellModeling/datastep/workflows/Documentation/badge.svg)](https://AllenCellModeling.github.io/datastep)
 [![Code Coverage](https://codecov.io/gh/AllenCellModeling/datastep/branch/master/graph/badge.svg)](https://codecov.io/gh/AllenCellModeling/datastep)

-A base class and utility functions for creating pure functions steps for DAGs that are heavily tied to large amounts of data.
+Base class and utility functions for creating data-centric steps for workflow DAGs, with the idea that each step is heavily tied to large amounts of data.

 ---

-This library should rarely be used by itself, it was developed in pair with [cookiecutter-stepworkflow](https://github.com/AllenCellModeling/cookiecutter-stepworkflow) and you should look there for more context rich documentation.
+This library should rarely be used by itself, it was developed in pair with [cookiecutter-stepworkflow](https://github.com/AllenCellModeling/cookiecutter-stepworkflow) and you should look there for more context-rich documentation.

 ## Installation
 **Stable Release:**